PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 3. System brings up the editable page
 4. User clicks the "Delete listing" button
 5. System outputs "Are you sure you want to delete this listing?"
-6. User clicks "Yes" button <-- Extension If listing had passengers assigned to it, notify them
+6. User clicks "Yes" button
 7. System removes the listing from the Listings page

 ##Hide a Listing